Tyler-Anderson/noise-thing/README.md

 https://play.google.com/store/apps/details?id=io.cordova.noise_thing&hl=en
 submitting to the apple app store soon as well.

-was also the basis for https://www.npmjs.com/package/colornoise although that portion of the code is actually cobbled together from examples scattered online.
+I also created this noise generating library based on this project, it's available on npm here https://www.npmjs.com/package/colornoise although that portion of the code is actually cobbled together from examples scattered online.